sharetribe/just-enough-git/README.md

 <h1>Welcome to interactive Git and Github tutorial</h1>
 ```

-When your ready, push the changes to Github.
+Again, save and push the changes to Github.

 ```
 git add index.html